nickryall/ampersand-remote-pagination-example/README.md

 ## Notes

 This demo uses a simple URL convention of `page/n`.
-If you would like to use query paramaters instead, e.g. `?page=n' checkout https://github.com/nickryall/ampersand-router-query-parameters
+If you would like to use query paramaters instead, e.g. `?page=n` checkout https://github.com/nickryall/ampersand-router-query-parameters